capnproto/pycapnp/README.md

 ## Building and installation

 Install with `pip install pycapnp`.
-You can set the CC environment variable to control the compiler version, ie `CC=gcc-4.8 pip install pycapnp`.
+You can set the CC environment variable to control which compiler is used, ie `CC=gcc-4.8 pip install pycapnp`.

 Or you can clone the repo like so: